Tox-Archive/Tox-blog/source/_posts/Update-on-the-state-of-Tox.md

 As a small treat, the [boostrap daemon](https://github.com/irungentoo/toxcore/tree/master/other/bootstrap_daemon) now has systemd support, thanks to contributor [ray65536](https://github.com/ray65536).
 It is also available as the package `tox-bootstrapd` from our Linux repositories.

 ####New groupchats
-Additionally, work is progressing on the complete [groupchat re-design](https://github.com/JFreegman/toxcore) and overhaul, started by [alnf](https://github.com/alnf) with currently beinglead primarily by [JFreegman](https://github.com/JFreegman).
+Additionally, work is progressing on the complete [groupchat re-design](https://github.com/JFreegman/toxcore) and overhaul, started by [alnf](https://github.com/alnf) with currently being lead primarily by [JFreegman](https://github.com/JFreegman).
 Features include moderation abilities and group chat persistence (!).
-These group chats are currently a longway from being ready to merge into master; however, there is currently a properly [modified build of Toxic](https://jenkins.libtoxcore.so/job/toxic_linux_beta/lastSuccessfulBuild/artifact/toxic)for Linux available with the changes.
+These group chats are currently a long way from being ready to merge into master; however, there is currently a properly [modified build of Toxic](https://jenkins.libtoxcore.so/job/toxic_linux_beta/lastSuccessfulBuild/artifact/toxic) for Linux available with the changes.

 You can also download the modified Toxic by installing toxic-beta from our Apt and Yum repos and running ``toxic-beta``.
 Keep in mind that this copy is totally isolated from your existing Toxic install to prevent issues.